> Sandy Denny > Songs > Who Knows Where the Time Goes?

-One of these early versions was heard by Judy Collins who recorded it in 1968 as title track of her album Who Knows Where the Time Goes.
-It was later collected on The Attic Tracks Vol. 1.
+One of these early versions was heard by Judy Collins who recorded it in 1968 as the title track of her album Who Knows Where the Time Goes.
+This was collected in 1988 on the Sandy Denny and Friends cassette The Attic Tracks Vol. 1.

-- The forth version appears on the Richard Thompson fan club cassette Doom and Gloom Vol 2 and in 2002 on the Fairport unConventioNal 4 CD set.
-This version is from the BBC “Symonds on Sunday” radio broadcast on 4 February 1969, possibly the first time the band played the song in public.
+- A fourth version appeared in 1991 on the Richard Thompson fan club cassette Doom and Gloom Vol 2 and in 2002 on the Fairport unConventioNal 4 CD set.
+This version is from the BBC “Symonds on Sunday” radio broadcast on 4 February 1969, possibly the first time Fairpoer Convention played the song in public.
 The personnel was Sandy, Richard, Simon Nicol and Ashley Hutchings.
 Sandy is still tinkering with the lyrics, as the first line is “Across the morning sky” (or is it “mourning”?).
 The phrasing still leans towards her earlier versions, although it is definitely changing.
 The additional instruments make a big difference in the sound.

-- The classic version of this song appeared on Unhalfbricking, featuring a beautiful obligato guitar by Richard Thompson.
+- The classic version of this song appeared in July 1969 on Fairport's album Unhalfbricking, featuring a beautiful obligato guitar by Richard Thompson.
 This version was also released on The Best of Sandy Denny, on The History of Fairport Convention, on the double CD compilation Meet on the Ledge: The Classic Years 1967-1975, on The New Electric Muse Vol. II, and on the 2 CD Sandy Denny anthology No More Sad Refrains.

 - A solo live studio recording from 11 September 1973 for the BBC Radio 1 show “Sounds of the Seventies”, hosted by John Peel, was broadcast on 25 September 1973.
 It was first published in 1997 on The BBC Sessions 1971-73 and later in 2007 on the 3 CD+DVD set Live at the BBC.